jimclemens/GCDProject/README.md

 to each with NA values (the activity column for the subject observations, and the subject column for the activity observations).
 This allows the two datasets to be combined using rbind into a single tidy dataset (see Hadley Wickham's guidance on tidy data at http://vita.had.co.nz/papers/tidy-data.pdf.
-This dataset is considered 'narrow' and tidy because each computed mean is attached to either a subject or an activity (i.e. there are rows for each).
+This dataset is considered tidy because each computed mean is attached to either a subject or an activity (i.e. there are rows for each).
 The alternative (not tidy) would be to create an observation_type variable with values of either "subject" or "activity" and another column with the "subject or activity" number.
 This latter column